AkosPaha01/akospaha01.github.io/_posts/2023-05-22-rboard-theme-manager.md

                   <li>Edit <strong>crowdsource_uri</strong> and change it to blank (Only required if you are not using the latest <a href="#rboard-downloads">Rboard Theme Manager V3 Debug</a> version).</li>
                   <li>Go back and after that, any flag will work normally</li>
             </ul>
-            It should work with the latest <a href="https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin" target="_blank">Gboard</a> Beta (and a couple of beta versions before it).
+            It should work with the latest <a href="https://play.google.com/store/apps/details?id=com.google.android.inputmethod.latin" target="_blank">Gboard</a> Beta & Stable (and a couple of beta & stable versions before it).
           </p>
         </div>
       </details>